Emirate of Banu Talis

-Banu Talis was a Hawwara dynasty, which appeared in Libya in 1228 and established the city of Bani Walid as its capital.
+Banu Talis was a Hawwara Berber dynasty, which appeared in Libya in 1228 and established the city of Bani Walid as its capital.

 Rise

 The dynasty was founded by the scholar Sheikh Ahmed bin Muhammad bin Ali bin Abdullah bin Al-Rashid bin Talis Al-Abdari Al-Qayrawani.

 Stories differ about the reason behind Ibn Talis' exodus to Tripoli.
 Some sources claim that Abd al-Dar took refuge there after fleeing a dispute that occurred between him and some scholars of Kairouan who conspired with the Sultan against him.
 He and those with him fled across the sea to Tripoli.
 Other sources claim that he was assigned to Tripoli by the ruling Hafsid dynasty.

 Ibn Talis arrived in Wadi Bani Walid in 1228.
 The Hawwara Berber and Hilali Arab residents of the region gathered around him (perhaps due to his noble Qurashi lineage).
 He became a major force in the country.

 He made several reforms in the region.
 He dug between 300 and 360 wells, and built several palaces, including the famous "Ibn Talis Palace", as the seat of his power.

 He built several zawiyas and the emirate flourished during his reign.
 Trade, agriculture, and pottery makingspread, and prominent scholars appeared, whose fame spread throughout North Africa and Sub-Saharan Sudan.
 These included Sheikh "Abdul Salam al-Fitouri", known as "Abdul Salam al-Asmar", to whom students come from many countries.